Click here for Recruitment Information

 NLVFD is an all hazards department providing 24 hour emergency response from 8 strategically located fire stations each day using 6 engines, 2 trucks, 2 advanced life support rescues, 1 air resource unit, and 2 Battalion Chiefs.

-All calls for service are directed to the multi-agency Fire Alarm Office (FAO) located at the Las Vegas Fire & Rescue Headquarters.
-The FAO dispatches fire & emergency call request for the North Las Vegas Fire Department, Clark County Fire Department and Las Vegas Fire & Rescue.
-All request for service are dispatched by the FAO using a computer aided dispatch system which incorporates automatic vehicle locator technology to ensure the closest available unit responds regardless of locale.
+All calls for service are directed to the multi-agency Combined Communications Center (CCC) located at the Las Vegas Fire & Rescue Headquarters.
+The CCC dispatches fire and emergency call requests for the North Las Vegas Fire Department, Clark County Fire Department and Las Vegas Fire & Rescue.
+All requests for service are dispatched by the CCC using a computer aided dispatch system which incorporates automatic vehicle locator technology to ensure the closest available unit responds regardless of locale.

 NLVFD provides fire, rescue, emergency medical services (at the advanced life support level), provides fire and EMS training to all personnel, conducts fire prevention activities throughout the city of North Las Vegas which include code compliance inspections/enforcement, origin & cause investigations, public information and public education services.